-Health provider: Measles case confirmed in Ocean County
+Possible measles case investigated in Ocean County

-TOMS RIVER — Cases of measles, pertussis (aka whooping cough), and varicella (chickenpox) have been confirmed in Ocean County, according to a medical provider's website.
+TOMS RIVER — Cases of pertussis (aka whooping cough) and varicella (chickenpox) were confirmed in Ocean County by the county Health Department while a case of measles was under investigation.

-A message about the cases was posted on the Center for Health, Education, Medicine and Dentistry (CHEMED) website on Wednesday.
+A message about the cases was first posted on the Center for Health, Education, Medicine and Dentistry (CHEMED) website on Wednesday.
 The message did not disclose any details about the cases.
 CHEMED provides a variety of medical services to Lakewood residents, including pediatrics, women's health, dentistry, and radiology.

 A 27-year-old man told the Lakewood Scoop a large rash developed on his body several days ago when he became sick and went to a doctor.